priteshgohil/Robot-Navigation-Intention-Communication/README.md

-# sdp_ss2019_P6_IntentionComm
+# Robot Navigation Intention Communication
-Repository containing the install executable file with the structure of the whole software.
-Specifically for the project Intention Communication
+To visualize the movement and special actions of the ROPOD (RObotic POD).
+This project can easily be modifed for another robot.

 ## Install